devleaks/divelog/README.md

 * Auto create(/delete) divelog upon event calendar subscription (user use requested it.)
 * User: Automatically insert a new divelog (planned dive) when user confirm registration to events of type `event_calendar:type:divelog`?
 * User: Accept new divelog from buddies when they create a new dive log and I am listed a buddy and I have not added the dive yet.
-* Create 'club_dive' and 'same_dive' relationships.
-Display these relationships in Dive details.
 * Update relations to hypeGallery album when they are created, updated, or deleted.
 * Be nice to other modules and provide hooks on divelog creation, update, deletion (if requested.)

 ### Development ###

-* Tokenize dive sites so that people use same name for the same site (easier to normalize...)
 * Migrate to Elgg 1.9.
 * Migrate objects to namespace.
 (Will be completed with Elgg 1.9 migration.)